opendri/opendri.github.com/guide/chapter1.md

 ***

 ## Open Data for Resilience: Harnessing Collective Action
 Integrating these opportunities and new technologies has become the mission for a two-year old initiative called Open Data for Resilience.
 This initiative has drawn together international institutions, client governments, and community organizations harnesses collective efforts to create, collate, and analyze data about natural hazards and the risks that they poses to a nation.

-It is the subject of the next chapter.
+These partners include a mix of donors, science agencies, and development institutions.
+Each has take a slightly different role in the construction of open data for resilience:

+### Geoscience Australia

+### Global Facility for Disaster Reduction and Recovery
+GFDRR

+### UNDP

+### UNICEF

+### UNISDR

+### United States Agency for International Development

+###